Title - Visiting the Serre Battlefield

 1. See page 93 of "The Somme Battlefields" by Martin and Mary Middlebrook (Viking, 1991).
 The Accrington Pals were amongst those to use this track, though they did not do so on the evening of 30th June 1916. [back]

-2. The trench at the eastern edge of Sheffield Memorial Park is often mistakenly said to be the remains of the British front line.
+3. The trench at the eastern edge of Sheffield Memorial Park is often mistakenly said to be the remains of the British front line.
 The error can be traced back to 1928 when the remains of a trench were uncovered and dug out while the ground was being cleared (Sheffield Daily Telegraph, 22nd March and 20th June 1928).
-In reality, the front line lay up to 50 yards (45m) to the east of where the memorial to the Accrington Pals stands today, and on a different alignment. [back]
+In reality, the front line lay 15-55 yards (15-50m) to the east of the trench, and on an alignment differing by 18 degrees. [back]

 Email: